-- Master Showmanship Contest will be held at the conclusion of the Advanced Showmanship classes of Beef, Swine, and Sheep.
+- Master Showmanship Contest will be held at the conclusion of the Showmanship classes of Beef, Swine, and Sheep.
 Contestants must participate in all three species of the Master Showmanship Contest. - 2.
 Exhibitor must be fourteen (14) years of age or older at the time of the event. - 3.
-Exhibitor must be enrolled in a 4-H livestock project and be an active, in good standing, member of a Warren County 4-H Club. - 4.
-One winner will be chosen at the Warren County 4-H Fair to compete at and represent Warren County at the 2021 Illinois State Fair Master Showmanship Contest on Friday, August 13th. - 5.
-If the Warren County winner cannot participate in the state contest, the Extension Office may select an alternate. - 6.
-Participant must supply his or her own livestock for both the county and the state competitions (must own or borrow (pre-arranged) a steer or heifer, a market or breeding lamb, and a market hog or breeding gilt.) - 7.
-Contestant MUST participate in each division. - 8.
+Exhibitor must be enrolled in a 4-H livestock project and be an active, in good standing, member of a Henderson County 4-H Club. - One winner will be chosen at the Henderson County 4-H Fair to compete at and represent Henderson County at the 2024 Illinois State Fair Master Showmanship Contest on Friday, August 9.

+- 5. If the Henderson County winner cannot participate in the state contest, the Extension Office may select an alternate. - 6.
+Participants must supply their own livestock for both the county and the state competitions (must own or arrange to borrow) a steer or heifer, a market or breeding lamb, and a market hog or breeding gilt. - 7.
+Contestants MUST participate in each division. - 8.
 Exhibitors will wear exhibitor numbers. - 9.
-Points will be awarded for 1st, 2nd, and 3rd place finishers.
-Total points will decide the overall winner, who will represent Warren County at the Illinois State Fair Master Showmanship Contest. - 10.
-The complete list of the 2021 State Contest Rules and contest schedule will be available upon request at the Warren County Extension Office once received, and will be provided to the winner of the Warren County Master Showman after the contest concludes.
+Points will be awarded based on placings.
+Total points will decide the overall winner, who will represent Henderson County at the Illinois State Fair Master Showmanship Contest. - 10.
+The complete list of 2024 State Contest Rules and contest schedule will be available upon request at the Henderson County Extension Office once received and will be provided to the Henderson County Master Showman winner after the contest concludes.

-4-H LIVESTOCK & ANIMAL PROJECT CLASSES
+4-H Livestock & Animal Project Classes